adnankhalid7454/BC_Recurrence_Pred/README.md

 ## Running the Framework

 ### Step 1: Perform Breast Segmentation
-Run the tumor segmentation as per [Maciej Mazurowski's GitHub instructions](https://github.com/MaciejMazurowski/mri-breast-tumor-segmentation).
+Run the Breast segmentation as per [Maciej Mazurowski's GitHub instructions](https://github.com/MaciejMazurowski/mri-breast-tumor-segmentation).

 ### Step 2: Perform Tumor Segmentation
-Run the breast segmentation following [Lidia Garrucho's GitHub instructions](https://github.com/LidiaGarrucho/MAMA-MIA).
+Run the Tumor segmentation following [Lidia Garrucho's GitHub instructions](https://github.com/LidiaGarrucho/MAMA-MIA).

 ### Step 3: Feature Extraction and Classification
 After the segmentation of the tumor and breast region, feature extraction is performed using the file feature_extraction.py.
 This script extracts radiomic features from the segmented regions to create a comprehensive dataset for classification purposes.